UCSCLibrary/BulkMetadataEditor/README.md

 If you use this plugin, please take a moment to submit feedback about your experience, so we can keep making Omeka better: [User Survey].

+The editing options available are:
+- Search and replace text
+- Add a new metadatum in the selected field
+- Prepend text to existing metadata in the selected fields
+- Append text to existing metadata in the selected fields
+- Remove text from ends of existing metadata in the selected fields
+- Convert to uppercase or lowercase existing metadata in the selected fields
+- Explode metadata with a separator in multiple elements in the selected fields
+- Deduplicate and remove empty metadata in the selected fields
+- Deduplicate files of selected items by hash
+- Delete all existing metadata in the selected fields

 Installation
 ------------